addiittiii/d2mr_transpose_to_quarto_aditij/README.md

 ## Data

 The data for this study is stored in `cleaned_ldrgcr.xlsx`.
 This file contains the cleaned and preprocessed data used for the statistical analysis.
 The dataset includes variables related to demographics, relationship characteristics, trust scores (TCRS), and relationship satisfaction scores (RAS).
+The stats and t-test for both groups has been stored in `stats_table.csv` and `t_test_results.csv` respectively.

 ## Analysis